Could you be experiencing imposter syndrome?

 - Train your brain.
 Don’t focus on failures and setbacks, but do learn from them.
 Instead of berating yourself and asking ‘Why is this happening?’ ask ‘What is this trying to tell me?’...
 Try really hard to practice forming new self-beliefs every day for at least 30 days so they start to become more cemented into your usual thinking style.
 This is similar to implementing a fitness program or sleep schedule.

-There’s no simple answer to overcoming imposter syndrome, but according to Dr Whitehead, cultivating greater self-awareness and mindfulness is important.
+There’s no simple answer to overcoming imposter syndrome, but according to Alexandra, cultivating greater self-awareness and mindfulness is important.
 Learn not to fear or deny success and enjoy it, and consider getting help from a mental health professional if it’s affecting your day-to-day life.